nus-cs2103-AY2223S2/ip/README.md

 # Duke project template

-This is a project template for a greenfield Java project.
+This is a greenfield Java project.
 It's named after the Java mascot _Duke_.
+Duke is a desktop app for managing tasks optimized for use via a Command Line Interface (CLI), while still having the benefits of a Graphical User Interface (GUI).
 Given below are instructions on how to use it.

 ## Setting up in Intellij